m41130/BlogposterDEV/docs/guide.md

 Layouts and widgets are edited via drag and drop in the admin dashboard.
 The widget manager ensures only users with the appropriate permissions can create or modify widgets.

+Widgets can provide layout hints when seeded.
+Administrators may specify width and height options such as `halfWidth`, `maxHeight` or `overflow` so the initial layout matches the desired size.

 Widgets are arranged with a lightweight drag-and-drop grid.
 The sequence below demonstrates arranging widgets from an empty grid to a customized dashboard.

 ![Initial grid view](screenshots/Arrange%20Your%20Dashboard%20Freely.png)